 Qualifications for State Designation The lands in Phase I are rapidly disappearing as Duval County grows.
 The Preservation Project, the city's land acquisition program, seeks to protect and preserve the existing habitat and waterway as it exists today.
-It is the goal of the City of Jacksonville to manage this project to conserve, protect or restore important ecosystems while providing opportunities for natural-resource-based recreation.
+It is the goal of the City of Jacksonville to manage this project to conserve, protect or restore important ecosystemswhile providing opportunities for natural-resource-based recreation.
 The City of Jacksonville proposes to manage the lands in accordance with the standards of the Acquisition and Restoration Council.

 Phase II is of a size and diversity that makes it desirable for use and management as a state forest.
-Management by the DOF as a state forest is contingent upon acquiring fee simple title to the parcels of interest to DOF.
+Management by the FFS as a state forest is contingent upon acquiring fee simple title to the parcels of interest to FFS.
 The portion of the project of interest for management by the DRP is largely disturbed land that has been managed for silviculture.
 While much restoration work will be required over time, the quality of the property when restored will make it suitable for state park purposes.
 Manager The City of Jacksonville will manage that portion of the project within Duval County.
-The Division of Recreation and Parks proposes to manage that portion of the Northeast Florida Blueway - Phase II project, approximately 5,000 acres, lying north of Faver-Dykes State Park, south of a haul road from US 1 to a spoil site on the Matanzas River, east of US 1 and west of the Matanzas River.
-The Division of Forestry (DOF) proposes to manage the Rayonier parcel north of the spoil haul road (approximately 4,000 acres) plus two additional parcels, one adjoining Deep Creek State Forest and an adjoining Florida Natural Areas Inventory Addition 1 (approximately 2,500 acres).

-Conditions affecting intensity of management Initial management efforts of Phase I by the City of Jacksonville will concentrate on site security, resource inventory, removal of trash and limited public access to the property.
-Steps will be taken to ensure that the public is provided appropriate access while simultaneously affording protection of sensitive resources.
+The DRP proposes to manage that portion of the Northeast Florida Blueway - Phase II project, approximately 5,000 acres, lying north of Faver-Dykes State Park, south of a haul road from US 1 to a spoil site on the Matanzas River, east of US 1 and west of the Matanzas River.
+The Division of Forestry (FFS) proposes to manage the Rayonier parcel north of the spoil haul road (approximately 4,000 acres) plus two additional parcels, one adjoining Deep Creek State Forest and an adjoining Florida Natural Areas Inventory Addition 1 (approximately 2,500 acres).
+Conditions affecting intensity of management Initial management efforts of Phase I by the City of Jacksonville will concentrate on site security, resource inventory, removal of trash and limited public access to